Gunvor, Statoil consider joining latest resources transparency drive

 Some 49 countries are EITI members, including Nigeria, Iraq and Azerbaijan.
 They have disclosed around $1.7 trillion in oil, gas and mining revenues collected between 1999 and 2014.

 The Dec.
-4 call included representatives from the government of Switzerland, where many trading houses are based, and non-governmental organizations.
+4 call included representatives from the government of Switzerland, where many trading houses are based, and non-governmental organisations.
 The next step is a meeting of the participants in January in London.

 Trafigura, which was also on the call, discloses its payments to EITI member countries since last year, the first commodities trader to do so.